Bell Inequality in the Holographic EPR Pair: Holographic Model of an EPR Pair

-The model proposed that an entangled color singlet quark anti-quark ($q$-$\bar{q}$) pair in $\cal{N}$=4 supersymmetric Young-Mills theory (SYM) can be described by an open string with both of its endpoints attached to the boundary of AdS$_5$.
+In this section, we summarize the holographic model of an EPR pair in Ref. \cite{Jensen:2013ora}.
+The holographic model proposed that an entangled color singlet quark anti-quark ($q$-$\bar{q}$) pair in $\cal{N}$=4 supersymmetric Yang-Mills theory (SYM) can be holographically described by an open string with both of its endpoints attached to the boundary of AdS$_5$.
 The string connecting the pair is dual to the color flux tube between the two quarks, with a $1/r$ Coulomb potential as required by the scale invariance of boundary theory.
 Note that there is no confinement in this theory, therefore the pair can separate arbitrarily far away from each other.

-Various studies of related models can also be found in \cite{Sonner:2013mba,Jensen:2014bpa,Jensen:2014lua,Chernicoff:2013iga,Karch:2013gsa,Hirayama:2010xi,Caceres:2010rm}.
+It was shown in \cite{Sonner:2013mba} that the holographic EPR model corresponds to the Lorentzian continuation of the holographic Schwinger model.
+Since the particles are produced from the vacuum, they are necessarily entangled with one another, no matter what the actual nature of the particles, may they be quarks and antiquarks and even charged $W_\pm$ bosons.
+Various studies of related models can also be found in \cite{Jensen:2014bpa,Jensen:2014lua,Chernicoff:2013iga,Hirayama:2010xi,Caceres:2010rm}.

 There are numerical solutions of the string shapes with different boundary behaviors~\cite{Herzog:2006gh,Chernicoff:2008sa,Chesler:2008wd}.
 But it is more convenient for us to work with the analytic solution for an accelerating string treated in the probe limit such that the back reaction to the AdS geometry is neglected~\cite{Xiao:2008nr}.
-In the analytic solution the open string is also accelerated on the Poinc\'are patch of the AdS$_5$
+In this analytic solution, the open string is also accelerated on the Poinc\'are patch of the AdS$_5$ spacetime

-with the AdS radius $\R$ and extra dimension $\w$.
-The string solution in the $AdS_5$ bulk is given by
+with the AdS radius $\R$ and extra dimension with coordinate $\w$.
+The string solution in the AdS$_5$ bulk is governed by the semicircle

-The quark and anti-quark live on the AdS boundary $\w=0$.
-They are accelerating along the $\pm \xi$ direction, respectively, with the solution $\xi=\pm\sqrt{t^2+b^2}$.
+For infinitely heavy test quarks, the quark and anti-quark live on the AdS boundary $\w=0$.
+They are accelerating along the $\pm \xi$ direction, respectively, with the trajectories $\xi=\pm\sqrt{t^2+b^2}$.
 Therefore, the two entangled particles are out of causal contact with each other the whole time.
+For the dynamical heavy quarks with the finite mass $m$, the string needs to end on a flavor probe brane \cite{Karch:2002sh,Karch:2013gsa} at a small but finite $z_m=\frac{{T_s}\R^2}{m}<b$, where $T_s$ is the tension of the string.
+A constant electric field $E=m/b$ on the flavor brane is responsible for accelerating the quasiparticles \cite{Jensen:2013ora}.